-All faculty members shall be available from the fourth calendar day before the first day of classes through May 15th.
+All faculty members shall be available from August 16th through May 15th.

 Faculty members may be permitted to do professional work of an expert character outside the university and to receive pay for it when the work in question contributes to their professional development.
 Faculty members shall not undertake outside professional work without the approval of their dean.
 The university reserves the right to declare a conflict of interest at any time.
 See also the Policies and Procedures Manual.